 In the drama, South Korean heiress Yoon Se-ri (played by Son Ye-Jin) just loves their Korean Fried Chicken and can be seen delightfully crunching on them.

-Perhaps it is time to jio some friends for some Korean Fried Chicken and talk about the drama and good-looking leads.
-Here are 10 Korean Fried Chicken Restaurants in Singapore you can head to:
+Perhaps it is time to order some Korean Fried Chicken over delivery, and dream about the drama and good-looking leads.
+Here are 12 Korean Fried Chicken Restaurants in Singapore you can order from:

 Chir Chir – Bugis Junction

 #02-50 Bugis Junction, 200 Victoria Street Singapore 188021

 Tel: +65 251 0598

 Opening Hours: 11am – 10pm Last orders 9.30pm (Sun – Thu)

 11am – 11pm Last orders 10.30pm (Fri – Sat)

 The Korean Fried Chicken restaurant offers over 20 variations of fried and roasted chicken, using only fresh chicken, never frozen ones.

 To ensure flavour consistency across all its outlets, all proprietary sauces and marinades are imported from Seoul.